damianhakert/damianhakert.github.io/source/posts/2016-08-12-five-principles-that-make-it-easier-for-people-to-love-your-company-culture.html.md

 and we are constantly working to maintain it as we grow.

 This post outlines the principles that we think make it easier for people to become fans.
-Naturally, every company culture is unique so there are our thoughts on what works for us.
+Naturally, every company culture is unique so these are our thoughts on what works for us.
 We think there may be some learnings here for your company as well.
 We could also learn from your culture so please comment on this post with what works for your company or team.

 <!-- more -->